Trails and Parks

 - Registered off-highway vehicles may be operated on public land, trails, streets, or highways that are posted by sign or designated by map or description as open to off-highway vehicle use by the controlling federal, state, county, or municipal agency.
 According to this law, all roads, etc. are closed to off-roading vehicles unless posted open.

 - On U.S. Forest Service and BLM-administered land, off-highway use of any vehicle is permitted in designated areas only.
 Check with local agency offices for brochures and maps of appropriate areas.

 - Off-highway vehicle use is NOT allowed in most national parks, wilderness areas or on lake shores.

-- Practice fire safety: Spark arrestors are required on all off-highway vehicles (OHV) and all-terrain vehicles (ATV).
+- Practice fire safety: Spark arrestors are required on all off-highway vehicles (OHV).
 Don’t park a hot car or other machine in dry grass, even when pulling over on the side of the road.

 Read more at Tread Lightly! and learn about their programs and events focused on responsible off-roading.

 Located in Salt Lake City, the Land Cruiser Heritage Museum houses what is believed to be the world’s most diverse collection of Toyota Land Cruisers.